Skip to content

-One of the first questions that comes up when considering a solution for medical hair loss is, "How will I pay for this?"
-Many women assume that a high-quality wig is an out-of-pocket expense, but that isn't always the case.
-Your health insurance may cover a significant portion of the cost for what is medically termed a "cranial prosthesis."
-Understanding your benefits and filing a claim can feel complicated, but you don't have to figure it out alone.
-We specialize in helping clients get the coverage they deserve for their medical wigs.
-This article will break down the entire process, from checking your benefits to getting the right prescription from your doctor.
+When facing medical hair loss, one of the first questions is often, "How will I pay for this?"
+Many women assume a high-quality wig is a major out-of-pocket expense, but that’s not always the case.
+Your health insurance may cover a significant portion of the cost for what is medically termed a cranial prosthesis.
+Understanding your benefits can feel complicated, but you don't have to do it alone.
+As specialists, we help clients get the coverage they deserve for their medical wigs.
+We'll walk you through the entire process, from checking your benefits to getting the right prescription.

 Key Takeaways